truefrontier/vue-soppy/Readme.md

 - Each route's `components` property is generated dynamically from the route's name from the `routes.json`.
 By default, for example, the component property for `app.welcome` will be `{ default: () => import('@/views/Welcome.vue') }`; or for nested routes like `app.user.settings`, `{ default: () => import('@/views/user/Settings.vue') }`.
 To change the naming convention used here, override the `component` or `components` property as explained above OR pass in your own naming function as the second argument to `soppyRoutes`. __NOTE:__ All component paths will be prepended with `'@/'` after your naming function to bypass some dynamic import limitations.
 - The first route we're passing in the above example, `app.custom.modal` is how you might implement a child route of sorts.
   - The `path` includes curly brackets around another route's name: `{app.custom}`.
 This will be replaced by the actually path from `app.custom`  found in `routes.json`
-  - `get soppyPath()` in a route's meta will override the path that will be called to fetch data.
+  - `get path()` in a route's `meta.soppy` object will override the path that will be called to fetch data.
 In the example case above, we want the same data that fetched in the parent route.
   - The `SoppyApp` component has two router views: 1 is `default` and the other is named: `modal`.
 This way you can show multiple views (e.g. a parent and a child) at the same route.

 ---